 Whatever stage you’re at, you aren’t alone and this article can help you understand where your entrepreneurial journey stands amongst those of your peers and can help you manage your expectations as you start, launch or grow your business further.

-So whether you want to start an online business but aren’t sure how or if you’re just ready to jump in headfirst and start something, the information in this article will give you a glimpse into what others are doing and how they’re doing it so you can compare your progress and plan for your future.
+So whether you want to start an online business but aren’t sure how or if you’re just ready to jump in headfirst and start something, the results of our survey will give you a glimpse into what others are doing and how they’re doing it so you can compare your progress and plan for your future.

 Let’s jump into it.

-First of all, here’s some information on our audience demographics so you have some context as to whom these ecommerce survey results are coming from.
+First of all, here’s some information on our audience demographics so you have some context as to who these survey results are coming from.

-Only 8% of our audience is made up of people aged 18-24, and an even smaller percentage of adults — 5.6% to be exact — are 65+.
-This part of the population is, in general, less likely to have the time or funding to invest into starting or growing an online business, so these results come as no surprise.
+Only 7.9% of our audience is made up of people aged 18-24, and an even smaller percentage of adults—2.1% to be exact—are 65+.
+These parts of the population are, in general, less likely to have the time, interest, or funding to invest in starting or growing an online business, so these results come as no surprise.

 We’ve discussed previously why it’s so important for those who are part of the working population to strongly consider building their own businesses now, as jobs are evolving to become more automated and companies are moving to minimize their workforce in favor of cheaper, less volatile alternatives such as machines and artificial intelligence.
-It’s encouraging to see that the ones who will be the most affected by the reduction of human job positions in companies in the decades to come are also the ones who are taking action to build their own businesses — whether they’re full-time businesses or side hustles — so they can take charge of their future job security.
+It’s encouraging to see that the people who are likely to be the most affected by the reduction of human job positions in companies in the decades to come are also the ones who are taking action to build their own businesses—whether they’re full-time businesses or side hustles—so they can take charge of their future job security.